-3. Background
+3. Report

 - 3.1.
-As part of the internal audit programme, the internal auditors produce an annual report.
-A copy of Henderson Loggie's internal audit annual report is attached as an Annex to this paper. - 3.2.
+As part of the audit of the internal audit plan, the internal auditors produce an annual audit report.
+A copy of Henderson Loggie's internal annual audit report is attached as an Annex to this paper. - 3.2.
 The content of the report is for Henderson Loggie to determine.
-GCRB management have had an opportunity to comment on the draft report and the Committee (and the Board) can provide comments to Henderson Loggie too.
+GCRB management have had an opportunity to comment on the draft report and the Committee (and the Board) can provide comments to Henderson Loggie too. - 3.3.
+The internal auditor has concluded that: